rocket-pool/rocketpool/docs/js-library/contracts.rst

 Overview
 ********

-The ``contracts`` module manages loading Rocket Pool contract ABIs and addresses from ``RocketStorage``, where all network contracts are registered.
+The ``contracts`` module loads Rocket Pool contract ABIs and addresses from ``RocketStorage``, where all network contracts are registered.
 Contract ABIs and addresses are loaded from the chain, the ABIs are decompressed and decoded, and then web3 contract instances are created from them.
 This is performed dynamically because Rocket Pool contracts can be upgraded and their ABIs and addresses may change.